-- A proposal (about 3-5 pages) with your research idea and main aim(s), briefly describing approach, methodology, challenges, originality, time table, required training, ethical issues, and potential societal use. - A motivation letter that must, among other things, mention the NETWORKS research theme(s) you are interested in and the motivation for working within NETWORKS and the DMQI group of the Korteweg-de Vries Institute at the University of Amsterdam. - Your CV. - A copy of your PhD degree and (a link to) your PhD thesis, or the contact details of your PhD advisor(s) who can directly vouch for your nearing completion of the PhD. - The names and email addresses of up to three references, who will be contacted by us for recommendation letters.
+- A proposal (about 3-5 pages) with your research idea and main aim(s), briefly describing approach, methodology, challenges, originality, time table, required training, ethical issues, and potential societal use. - A motivation letter that must, among other things, mention the NETWORKS research theme(s) you are interested in and the motivation for working within NETWORKS and the (DD-)SOR group at Eindhoven University of Technology. - A CV, a copy of your PhD degree and your PhD thesis. - The names and email addresses of up to three references, who will be contacted by us for recommendation letters.